Skip to content

 Incremental Sync

-During sync, SI Search compares each file's mtime and size against the stored metadata.
-Only files that are new, modified, or deleted are processed.
-This makes re-syncing a large codebase (e.g., Linux kernel) take seconds instead of minutes.
+During sync, SI Search compares each file's mtime_ms and size_bytes against files.
+Only new, modified, or deleted files are processed; deletions cascade to symbols (and, via the trigger, to symbols_fts).
+This makes re-syncing a large codebase (e.g., Linux kernel) take seconds rather than minutes.

 Requirements